 On top of that, the card comes with other benefits such as trip cancellation insurance, extended warranty protection, and purchase protection.

 Why We Picked It: This card also has a welcome offer-50,000 miles once you spend $3,000 on purchases within three months from the account opening.
 This equals $500 in travel.
 Cardholders earn unlimited 2X the miles on every purchase and can fly any airline and stay at any hotel.
-Cardholders also earn 10X miles per dollar spent on hotels.com/venture (learn more at hotels.com/venture).
+Plus earn 10X miles on thousands of hotels, through January 2020; learn more at hotels.com/venture.
 The miles never expire and there is no limit on how many you can earn.
 Like the Chase Sapphire, there are also no blackout dates, so you can travel anytime.
 The card has no foreign transaction fees, which is great when you’re making purchases outside the U.S.

 Other perks included with the card are complimentary upgrades at hotels, resorts, and spas, a concierge service, and shopping discounts with certain retailers and online merchants.
 Not only that, but the card has a cool metal design!
 Cardholders can also receive up to $100 application fee credit for Global Entry or TSA Pre✓®